hantsy/spring-r2dbc-sample/docs/database-client.md

 </dependency>
 ```

-And make sure you are using the latest Spring 5.3 which is managed by Spring Boot 2.4 BOM.
+And make sure you are using the latest Spring 5.3 which is managed by Spring Boot 2.4 BOM, use Spring Boot BOM to simplify the dependency management.

 ```xml
 <parent>